| Dietary Calcium has recently been associated with weight loss. More

 hypercalcemia or kidney stones.
 (Shils, et al., Modern Nutrition).

+They probably have another good source of magnesium.
 The theory presented by Heaney and others that prehistoric man consumed

 a lot of calcium is also presented in the Shils text and referenced